United by a passion for future technologies and the drive to improve the state of the world.

 Christine Peterson is Co-founder and former President of Foresight Institute.
 She lectures and writes about nanotechnology, AI, and longevity.
 Christine leads Foresight’s technical workshops and Feynman Prizes in Nanotechnology.
 She is co-author of Unbounding the Future: the Nanotechnology Revolution(Morrow, also free online) and Leaping the Abyss: Putting Group Genius to Work (knOwhere Press, also free online).
 She advises the Machine Intelligence Research Institute, Global Healthspan Policy Institute, National Space Society, startup Ligandal, and the Voice & Exit conference.
 She coined the term ‘open source software.’
 She holds a bachelor’s degree in chemistry from MIT.

 Allison is interested in applying good philosophy to solve real-world problems and aid the long-term wellbeing of all species.
 She holds a Summa Cum Laude MSc from the London School of Economics, where she developed a moral framework for Artificial General Intelligence.
 She planned TEDx, workshops and conferences for governments, private companies, think tanks and NGO’s in Germany, France, Colombia, the UK and the US.
-As Program Manager she helps coordinate Foresight’s invitational workshops, public events, Fellowship, whitepapers, and more.
-If any of these interest you, contact: email@example.com.
+She helps coordinate Foresight’s invitational workshops, public events, Fellowship, white papers, and more.

 Maya Lockwood, Director of Engagement